36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Butterfly Bush Buddleia

 Butterfly Bush grows 2 to 3 feet annually and attracts butterflies with its fragrant, vibrant blooms.
 Available in shades like purple, pink, and white, it adds beauty to gardens.
-This shrub thrives in sunny locations and tolerates drought, making it low-maintenance.
+This shrub thrives in sunny locations and tolerates drought, making it a low-maintenance plant.
 Butterfly Bush is perfect for pollinator gardens or as a colorful privacy barrier.
 Its fast growth and charm make it a garden favorite.

 13. Crape Myrtle